kaushik-rishi/duration-cli/README.md

 <br>

-3- Go to any directory you'd like to use the app in and run the follwoing command:
+3- Go to any directory you'd like to calculate the duration for,, and run the following command:

 ```sh
 dur